-LWIA staff should make handouts available for jobseekers whenever possible.
+LWDA staff should make handouts available for jobseekers whenever possible.
 Examples of handouts are provided through Attachment A - Veterans Brochure, Attachment B - Military to Federal Jobs: Crosswalk Fact Sheet and Attachment C - Veterans Full Employment Act Fact Sheet.
-Opportunities for Business Services staff, such as LVERs, Business Services Representatives (BSRs) and Business Resource Representatives (BRRs), to provide information include, but are not limited to: outreach activities, job fairs and VA's Stand Down events.
+LWDA and Business Services staff should work closely with DVOPs and LVERs, to establish effective linkages to ensure that veterans and their eligible spouses are aware of outreach activities, job fairs, and VA Stand Down events.
+Business Services staff, such as Business Services Representatives (BSRs) and Business Resource Representatives (BRRs), should consider LVERs as active team members.
+LVERs should have a defined role in all business service plans in each LWDA.
+Attachment H -Benefits of Hiring Veterans brochure provides a brochure that may be helpful for LVERs and other Business Services staff.

-The Veterans Program Manager should ensure that web pages maintained by DLLR provide current Priority of Service information.
-Each LWIA Director should likewise ensure that its LWIA web pages provide current information.
+The Veterans Program Manager should ensure that webpages maintained by DLLR provide current Priority of Service information.
+Each LWDA Director should likewise ensure that its LWDA webpages provide current information.